Carlism: Origins

-The dynastic issue
+Dynastic issue

 Systems of succession in dispute

 Traditionally, all but one of the Spanish kingdoms allowed the succession of daughters in the absence of sons and of sisters in the absence of brothers (male-preference primogeniture).
-The one exception, Aragon, tended to favor semi-Salicism.
+The one exception, Aragon, tended to favour semi-Salicism.
 The most elaborate rules formed the "Seven-part code" (Siete partidas) of the late 13th century.

 On 1 November 1700 a French Bourbon prince, Philip V, acceded to the Spanish throne.
 In the French royal house, Salic law applied, which did not permit female succession.
 Accordingly, the traditional Spanish order of succession had to give way to a semi-Salic system, which excluded women from the crown unless all males in the agnatic descent from Philip, in any branch, became extinct.
-This change was probably forced by external pressure to avoid any possible personal union of the Crown of Spain with a foreign monarchy like France.
-(The War of the Spanish Succession (1701–1714) had broken out to prevent Spain and France from uniting the two realms under the same king.)
+It is not implausible that this change might have been enacted at the insistence of a hostile foreign power, as the scenario of such a union could impinge profoundly on questions of national importance (particularly among states that preferred to maintain their distance from policy positions occupied by the Franco-Spanish consensus, of which the Holy Roman Empire was one).
+Some disagreement on this topic was evident for a number of years, even after it became clear that any question of a Franco-Spanish union was a political non-starter.

-Although the Spanish government made several attempts to revert to the traditional order, as in the Decree of 1789 by Charles IV of Spain (see below), the succession question became pressing only when, by 1830, Ferdinand VII found himself ailing, without any issue, but with a pregnant wife.
+Although the Spanish government made several attempts to revert to the traditional order, as in the Decree of 1789 by Charles IV (see below), the succession question became pressing only when, by 1830, Ferdinand VII found himself ailing, without any issue, but with a pregnant wife.
 He decided in 1830 to promulgate the 1789 decree, securing the crown for the unborn child even if female.
 The law placed the child, Princess Isabel, ahead of Ferdinand's brother Infante Carlos, who until then had been heir presumptive.

 Many contemporaries (starting with the King's brother and the cadet Bourbon branches) saw the changed succession as illegal on various counts.
 They formed the basis for the dynastic Carlist party, which only recognized the semi-Salic succession law that gave Infante Carlos precedence over Ferdinand's daughter, the future Isabella II.